prismicio-community/imgix-url-builder/CONTRIBUTING.md

 npm run build
 ```

-The CI system will try to build the project on each commit targeting the `master` branch.
+The CI system will try to build the project on each commit targeting the `main` branch.
 The CI check will fail if the build does.

 ### Testing